petter-holmberg/cpp-ref/concepts.md

 Callable concepts describe requirements on function objects and their arguments.
 [Stroustrup12](#Stroustrup12) §3.4

-##### Invocable
+##### invocable

-The `Invocable` concept describes a type whose objects can be called over a (possibly empty) sequence of arguments. `Invocable`s are not `Semiregular` types; they may not exhibit the full range of capabilities as built-in value types.
+The `invocable` concept describes a type whose objects can be called over a (possibly empty) sequence of arguments. `Invocable`s are not `Semiregular` types; they may not exhibit the full range of capabilities as built-in value types.
 Minimally, they can be expected to be copy- and move-constructible but not copy- and move-assignable:

     Object:
         requirement: T* == &a (an object of this type can have its address taken and the result is a pointer to T)